avi074/DT_Backend_Assignment/README.md

 # [DT_Backend_Assignment](./DT%20Node.js%20Challanges.pdf)
-It's an assignment for the post of web-development in **DT Education**.
+It's an assignment for the post of web-development in **DeepThought EduTech Ventures**.

 ## Prerequisites